Skip to main content

 Searches

-Once the vectorizer is configured, Weaviate will perform vector and hybrid search operations using the specified Google AI model.
+Once the vectorizer is configured, Weaviate will perform vector and hybrid search operations using the specified Google model.

 Embedding integration at search illustration